 COMMAw.d numeric format with the variables SALES1 through SALES3:

 format sales1-sales3 comma10.2;

-Note: If you assign formats with a FORMAT statement before a PUT statement, all leading blanks are trimmed.
+Note: All leading blanks are trimmed if you assign formats with a FORMAT statement before a PUT statement.

-Formats that are associated with variables by using a FORMAT statement behave like formats that are used with a colon (:) modifier in a subsequent PUT statement.
+Formats associated with variables by using a FORMAT statement behave like formats used with a colon (:) modifier in a subsequent PUT statement.

 The ATTRIB statement can also be used to specify a format for one or more variables.